CobbCoding1/Cano/CONTRIBUTING.md

 # Contributing
-Cano is open to contributors.
+Cano is open to contributors!
 That does not mean that your pull request will be merged. \
 Please structure your pull request as something reasonably small, \
 so that it is possible to review in a reasonable amount of time. \
 For the style, try to keep it as close to the code written as possible. \